-Good Farming Practice (GFP) Principles (2018) alignment: 7.
-Ensure equipment for spreading fertilisers is well maintained and calibrated
+15Good Farming Practice (GFP) Principles (2018) alignment: 7.
+Ensure equipment for spreading fertilisers is well maintained and

-Feed is stored, transported and fed to minimise wastage, leachate and soil damage
+Feed is stored, transported and fed to minimise wastage, leachate and soil damage16

-Storage Feed that has the potential to create leachate is stored: at least 50 metres away from permanently flowing and intermittent waterways away from community drinking-water protection zones away from ephemeral flow paths or critical source areas on hard-sealed or compacted areas Rainfall run-of f is diverted to land away from feed storage areas
+Storage Feed that at least 50 metres away from permanently flowing and intermittent waterways potential to create away from community drinking-water protection zones leachate is away from ephemeral flow paths or critical source areas stored. on hard-sealed or compacted areas Rainfall run-of f is diverted to land away from feed storage areas